 SECTION 2.
-The Selectmen shall be agents of the town to institute, prosecute and defend any claims, actions and proceedings to which the town is a party or in which the interests of the town are or may be involved.
+The select board members shall be agents of the town to institute, prosecute and defend any claims, actions and proceedings to which the town is a party or in which the interests of the town are or may be involved.